-Second grade offers a fully integrated curriculum covering all the required Virginia SOLs -- and then some!
-The second grade teachers plan and implement the curriculum together -- often bringing all three classes together as a little family of learners.
+Second Grade offers a fully integrated curriculum covering all the required Virginia SOLs -- and then some!
+The Second Grade teachers plan and implement the curriculum together -- often bringing all classes together as a little family of learners.
 We work together, garden together, create together, travel together, and make learning fun together!

-For the first time in 2014, PHSSA second graders were offered free swim classes as part of a larger program that has been in place in RPS for several years now.
-This program occurs in August before the rest of the schools are even back in session.
+Beginning in 2014, PHSSA Second Graders were offered free swim classes as part of a larger program that has now been in place in RPS for several years now.
+This program occurs in August before the rest of the schools are back in session.
 While in the late summer months, we also harvest our Native American "Three Sisters" garden planted by the previous year's second grade class.
-Everyone gets a taste of squash and beans -- then we finish off with an Old-Fashioned Corn Boil.
+Everyone gets a taste of squash and beans -- then we finish off with an old-fashioned corn boil.
 We follow that up by planting a winter crops of kale, cabbage, and broccoli.

-Make sure you have traveling shoes for second grade!
+Make sure you have traveling shoes for Second Grade!
 We make frequent trips to our outdoor classrooms, both on the "campus" of the school and at Forest Hill Park.
-We look forward to Fridays and our Environmental Education program and to art, music, and PE.
-Speaking of arts, second grade loves to paint, draw, dance, and sing our way through all subjects!
+We look forward to our Environmental Education program as well as to art, music, and PE.
+Speaking of arts, Second Grade loves to paint, draw, dance, and sing our way through all subjects!
 We also love to investigate and get our hands dirty.
 We are scientists, artists, writers, mathematicians, meteorologists, and performers!
 And that is just a glimpse!
 Who knows what new things will be on the horizon?

-Second grade will be integrating more technology into our curriculum as well in the coming year.
-PHSSA recently added an additional Computer Lab in our Media Center.
+Second Grade has been integrating more technology into our curriculum as PHSSA recently added an additional Computer Lab in our Media Center.
 We also utilize PCs and iPads in the classroom as part of our learning station rotations.

 SECOND GRADE TEACHERS